nickdnk/gatewayapi-php/readme.md

 ### Tests

-If you want to run the unit tests that don't require credentials, simply run `vendor/bin/phpunit tests` from the root of the project.
+If you want to run the unit tests that don't require credentials, simply run `vendor/bin/phpunit` from the root of the project.

-If you want to test the parts that interact with the API you must provide credentials in `GatewayAPIHandlerTest.php`, comment out the line that skips the test and run the above command.
+If you want to test the parts that interact with the API you must provide credentials in `GatewayAPIHandlerTest.php` and run the above command.
 Note that this sends out live SMS and will cost you 1 SMS in credits per execution.

 ### Contact